 - Divide into bowls and garnish with crisp prosciutto, radish, and kale.
 Serve hot.

-Like any soup, this recipe will be slightly different if using less butternut squash than the 4 cups indicated or a store-bought curry powder.
-If making the soup from leftovers from the roasted butternut squash recipe, simply measure the squash and adjust the remaining ingredients accordingly.
-This will decrease the number of servings, but that often works as a single lunch the next day.
+- Like any soup, this recipe will be slightly different if using less butternut squash than the 4 cups indicated or a store-bought curry powder.

 Note: Already free from gluten and dairy, this recipe can easily be made vegetarian or vegan with the substitution of vegetable stock and eliminating the prosciutto and butter.